Our Community Outreach Program covers 5 different areas:

 - PTSD- Veteran Help.
 There are many veterans out there that have serious baggage from their time in war.
 The same can be said of many of our parrots.
 It has been proven over and over again that animals help to calm people down and birds are no different.
 This program became a goal after the director contacted and visited Serenity Park- a parrot organization that is on the property of the VA Hospital in Los Angeles California.
 They are making a huge impact on the veteran community and we believe (while we will never have as much impact as they have due to the involvement of actual counselors and psychologist) that we can help to bring mutual healing between the birds in our care and the veterans that come here to volunteer.
 Check out www.parrotcare.org to see how they are changing lives of these veterans on a daily basis.

-- Special Needs Program - Wings of Love Bird Haven has partnered with Soaring Eagles- a day program that provides social, educational, vocational, and residential needs of adults with intellectual and developmental disabilities We were able to partner with them on North Texas Giving day and have continued to partner with them in various ways.
+- Special Needs Program - Wings of Love Bird Haven has partnered with Soaring Eagles- a day program that provides social, educational, vocational, and residential needs for adults with intellectual and developmental disabilities.
+We were able to partner with them on North Texas Giving day and have continued to partner with them in various ways.

 - They have come here to our facility and help us with our toy-making for the parrots.
 These adults just love knowing that they are helping to make a difference and we LOVE having them and seeing their passion.
 We look forward to working with other groups along the way.
 We hope this will eventually include us being able to partner with some special needs students in some of the k-12 schools.
 Students can get involved in making toys, making snacks for our birds, etc. If you know of a special needs group in the Ferris/Red Oak/Waxahachie TX area that would like to partner with us please let us know.